COVID-19 FAQ for Graduate Students and Postdocs

 My preliminary or final oral exam is scheduled to take place this semester.
 How should I proceed?

-Normally, the Graduate College requires students to submit the Exam Request Form at least two weeks before the preliminary oral exam date and three weeks before the final oral exam date, but for exams held this semester, the form may be submitted up to seven days before the exam.
-Additionally, the Graduate College strongly encourages students and examining committees to participate in exams via telephone or videoconference.
+The Graduate College strongly encourages students and examining committees to participate in exams via telephone or videoconference.
 If students and their examining committees choose to hold a preliminary or final oral exam in person, they must do so in a space that allow for six feet of social distancing, and with fewer than 10 people present.
-Please view the Graduate College’s statement on preliminary and final oral exams during the COVID-19 response period for more information.

 Am I able to travel for conferences, data collection, or other university-related business?